Why Does Play Matter at Little Steamers Nursery?

 Think of play as a prescription from a doctor.
 It’s something they need every day and should be a balance of structured and unstructured play.

-In Little Academy Nursery we implemented two types of play in all our educational programs; a structured and unstructured type that has been designed to meet the need of each age group.
+In Little Steamers Nursery we implemented two types of play in all our educational programs; a structured and unstructured type that has been designed to meet the need of each age group.

 Structured play requires a child to follow directions or rules, and is guided by the Teacher.
 This could include board games, puzzles, and organized classes like dance or art, or team sports like soccer.